Current ETM Partners

 The IT landscape has changed from businesses issuing managed devices to a mix of both business-provided and personally owned devices (bring your own device or “BYOD”).
 The shift to BYOD has been driven by the ubiquity of consumer electronics and businesses accommodating employee requests to use their personal devices for work.
 The bottom line for businesses has also improved from BYOD increasing employee productivity and reducing overhead costs to track and manage company-owned devices.

 Network administrators need a solution that can handle all devices—whether business-managed or personal.

-Untangle makes it simple for businesses to support BYOD and open wi-fi by identifying all users through a Captive Portal and if available, Directory Connector.
-Once identified, Untangle ensures security and enforces policies so each individual user has the right access to network resources.
+NG Firewall makes it simple for businesses to support BYOD and open Wi-Fi by identifying all users through a Captive Portal and if available, Directory Connector.
+Once identified, NG Firewall ensures security and enforces policies so each individual user has the right access to network resources.
 Unidentified users can be put into a generic user group to limit their network access, preventing any security risks or bandwidth impacts they would otherwise have on the network.
 This ensures employees can freely use their personal devices they are comfortable with on a secure, reliable business network.